ahmedheltaher/typed-environment-loader/CONTRIBUTING.md

-**Contributing to Typed Environment Loader**
+# Contributing to Typed Environment Loader

 Thank you for considering contributing to the Typed Environment Loader!
 This guide outlines how you can contribute to this project.

-## Code of Conduct

-Please note that this project is governed by the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project, you agree to abide by its terms.

 ## How to Contribute

 ### Reporting Bugs

-If you encounter a bug while using the Typed Environment Loader, please [open an issue](https://github.com/your-username/typed-environment-loader/issues/new) on GitHub and provide as much detail as possible.
+If you encounter a bug while using the Typed Environment Loader, please [open an issue](https://github.com/ahmedheltaher/typed-environment-loader/issues/new) on GitHub and provide as much detail as possible.
 Include steps to reproduce the bug and any relevant information about your environment.

 ### Suggesting Enhancements